of a proposed building project.

 All of these are valid reasons but what to do with the felled tree;

-Rather than having the trees that you and your family have grown up with and have come to love cut up for
+Rather than having the trees that you & your family have grown up with and have come to love cut up for

 firewood why not have them milled into planks, dried and made into furniture.

-For most people this is the image they have of the inside of a tree, the end grain that is revealed once the tree is felled and cut into logs.
+For most people this is the image they have of the inside of a tree, the end grain that is revealed once a tree is felled and cut into logs.

 However, this is the beauty that lies within that's revealed as the tree is milled.